Denny Smith: Military service

+Newspaper business

 In 1968, he also took over the family's newspaper business when his father died.
 He worked for Pan American Airlines, and in 1974 was chosen by fellow employees to serve as the union's lobbyist in Washington, DC.
 He was inducted into the Oregon Aviation Hall of Honor in 2009.

 Political career

 Smith was first elected to the United States House of Representatives in 1980 to represent Oregon's 2nd congressional district as a Republican.
 He defeated 12-term Democrat Al Ullman by only 3,700 votes.
 Smith was undoubtedly helped by Ronald Reagan winning every county in the sprawling district.

 For his first term, Smith represented a vast district that stretched from his home in the state capital, Salem, all the way to the Idaho border.
 When the 1980 census gave Oregon another congressional district, Smith's home in Salem, along with much of the western portion of the old 2nd, was placed in the newly created 5th district.
 He was elected from this district in 1982 and was reelected three more times.
 While in the House, Smith served on the Budget, the Interior and Insular Affairs, and Veterans' Affairs committees.

 Smith was comfortably reelected in 1984 and 1986.
 In 1988, however, he was nearly defeated by Democratic State Representative Mike Kopetski, winning by only 707 votes.
 Kopetski sought a rematch in 1990 and won by attacking Smith for his ties to several collapsed savings and loans.
 While still serving in Congress, Smith established and headed Oregonians Against Crime, which placed Oregon's 1988 Anti-crime Bill on the ballot by initiative petition and successfully campaigned for its passage.

+Campaign for governor

 In 1994, Smith was the Republican nominee for Governor of Oregon, but lost to Democratic state Senate President John Kitzhaber.

 He was also the Republican National Committeeman for Oregon up until 2000.

 Later years

-Smith is now the chairman of Eagle Newspapers, a printing and publishing company in the Pacific Northwest.
+Smith is the chairman of Eagle Newspapers, a printing and publishing company in the Pacific Northwest.
+He was inducted by the Oregon Newspaper Publishers Association into the Oregon Newspaper Hall of Fame in 2012.